 The pupil will be moved to a new location (which could be an alternative classroom) until their own class teacher is able to discuss the incident with them and hold a reparation discussion.
+Break and lunchtime with a member of the SLT may be required if issues continue across the school day, are unresolved at time of break and lunch or if deemed to be appropriate based on specific events.
+Ongoing examples of these behaviours will mean that further follow up will be necessary.
+See section iv.

-ANY of the following behaviours will automatically result in a pupil spending their break and lunchtime with a member of our Senior Team:
+ANY of the following behaviours will automatically result in a pupil spending break and/or lunchtime with a member of the SLT:

-• Swearing at another person

-- Threatening others
+- Swearing at another person - Threatening others

 - Intentionally damaging property

 - Hurting others deliberately

 - Making comments that are racist, homophobic or are in any other way discriminatory or offensive.

-The pupil will be collected at the end of lunchtime by their Class Teacher who will facilitate a reparation discussion.
-Further actions may be deemed to be appropriate by the Senior Leadership Team and for serious incidents this could include suspension or exclusion.
+Pupils will meet with the member of SLT on duty and eat at 11.45 before then going to spend break and / or lunch in a designated area.
+The pupil will be collected from there at the end of lunchtime by their Class Teacher who will facilitate a reparation discussion.
+Further sessions may be deemed to be appropriate by the Senior Leadership Team and for serious incidents other consequences may include suspension or exclusion.
 Please see relevant policy.